ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 To create a catalog, you must have either the **Organizational Administrator** or **Catalog Author** tenant portal role.

-For more information about defining catalogs and policies, see [Working with Catalogs](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-6424C4A7-EA95-49A0-B673-9DDB971AB566.html){:external}.
+For more information about defining catalogs and policies, see [Working with catalogs](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-6424C4A7-EA95-49A0-B673-9DDB971AB566.html){:external}.

 ### Uploading your media or templates
 {: #shared_vcd-ops-guide-customer}

 OVF packages can be uploaded to a catalog as a vApp template to make the template available to users.
-For more information, see [Create a vApp Template from an OVF File](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-5EA412C4-179A-42CF-9B30-1B81C23551E6.html).
+For more information, see [Create a vApp template from an OVF file](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-5EA412C4-179A-42CF-9B30-1B81C23551E6.html){:external}.

 Media files, such as ISO disk images and FLP diskette drive images, can be uploaded to a catalog as a media file.
-For more information, see [Working with Media Files](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A7530A4B-F782-4848-90FC-BBDE41E3AE85.html).
+For more information, see [Working with media files](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A7530A4B-F782-4848-90FC-BBDE41E3AE85.html){:external}.

 The maximum import size is 750 GB.
 Large image files or templates might take extended time to upload.
 Contact IBM Support for assistance with files larger than 750 GB.
 For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {:note}